Meet Moss: The Helper

 The word "MOSS" rendered in bright green rectangular blocks against a dark blue background, in a pixelated or digital font style.

-After inputting an IP address, it will use AD API to get all the groups that the user is in.
+After inputting an IP address, it will use the AD API to get all the groups that the user is in.

 What It Looks Like